A Fast Algorithm for Computing Zigzag Representatives: Core definitions

 Notice that $\Fcal=\Filt{\filtcnt}$.
 The \emph{total complex} $\Ktot$ of $\Fcal$ is the union of all complexes in $\Fcal$.
 Let $\simpcnt$ be the maximum size of complexes in $\Fcal$ (note that generally $\simpcnt$ is not equal to the size of $\Ktot$).

-For a complex $K_i$, we consider its homology group $\Hm(K_i)$ (with $\Zbb_2$ coefficients) \emph{over all degrees}, which is the direct sum of $\Hm_p(K_i)$ for all $p$ (so that the dimension of $\Hm(K_i)$ equals the sum of the dimensions of all $\Hm_p(K_i)$'s).
-Accordingly, $\Chn(K_i)$, $\Zyc(K_i)$, and $\Bnd(K_i)$ denote the chain, cycle, and boundary groups of $K_i$ over all degrees respectively.
+{\blue In this paper, we consider homology under the field $\Zbb_2$ for the ease of presentation.
+The idea described can naturally be generalized to arbitrary field coefficients.} For a complex $K_i$, we consider its homology group $\Hm(K_i)$ {over all degrees}, which is the direct sum of $\Hm_p(K_i)$ for all $p$ ({\blue so that the dimension of $\Hm(K_i)$ equals the sum of the dimensions of all $\Hm_p(K_i)$'s}).
+Accordingly, $\Chn(K_i)$, $\Zyc(K_i)$, and $\Bnd(K_i)$ denote the chain, cycle, and boundary groups of $K_i$ over all degrees respectively (similar to $\Hm(K_i)$, dimensions of these spaces equal sums of the dimensions over all degrees $p$).
 Since we take $\Zbb_2$ as coefficients, chains or cycles in this paper are also treated as sets of simplices.
 We also consider any chain $c\in\Chn(K_i)$ to be a chain in $\Ktot$ in general and do not differentiate the same simplex appearing in different complexes in $\Fcal$.
 For example, suppose that all simplices in $c\in\Chn(K_i)$ also belong to a $K_j$, we then have $c\in\Chn(K_j)$.

 Taking the homology functor on $\Fcal_i$ we obtain the following (homology) \emph{zigzag module}: